Rokmaster Resources (CVE:RKR) Trading Down 25% – Here’s What Happened

 Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report) shares dropped 25% on Tuesday .
+(CVE:RKR – Get Free Report) shares fell 25% on Wednesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 105,190 shares were traded during trading, an increase of 122% from the average daily volume of 47,428 shares.
+105,190 shares traded hands during mid-day trading, an increase of 122% from the average session volume of 47,428 shares.
 The stock had previously closed at C$0.02.

 Rokmaster Resources Company Profile